tomribaroff/CapstoneProject/README.md

 Although my finding on the S&P were inconclusive, my FTSE model was improved by more than 2%.

 Given that this was a relatively simple framework, I would make the business recommendation that this was worth some further investigation.
-Due to the stociatic nature of LSTM models (giving slightly different results everytime), the first step would be to invest in some extra computing power (cloud computing would my recommeded option) to train these models repeated, and get a more conclusive result into the power of this method.
+Due to the stociatic nature of LSTM models (giving slightly different results everytime), the first step would be to invest in some extra computing power (cloud computing would my recommeded option) to train these models repeated, and get a more conclusive result of the power of this method.

 ![](Pictures/After.png)